-Preparing Arizona’s students for college, career, and citizenship through stronger alignment between education, business, and the community.
+ElevateEdAZ prepares individuals for college and career through stronger alignment between education, business, and the community.

 The Greater Phoenix Chamber Foundation (Foundation) is matching businesses to schools in order to develop the future workforce at the opportune time of adolescence.
-The Foundation has launched a new initiative, ElevateEdAZ, to invite companies to more closely engage with high schools by:
+The Foundation is piloting a new initiative to invite companies to more closely engage with high schools by:

 It’s time to Elevate Education in Arizona!